 Was that termite swarmers I just witnessed?

+Maybe, if it’s termite swarming season.
 Each year as Winter turns to Spring, a natural phenomenon occurs with Eastern Subterranean Termites: termite swarm season.
 This natural occurrence begins around the end of March to Mid-April depending upon weather conditions.
 In order to start new colonies, existing termite colonies begin to release swarmers.
 The vast majority of these swarmers are normally seen on a warm sunny day that immediately follows a rainy day.

 What are termite swarmers?

 Swarmers, or alates, are the reproductive portion of a termite colony.
 These insects will become the future kings and queens of a new termite colony.
 A mature colony, roughly two years or older, will produce swarmers.
-Depending upon the size of the colony that the swarmers are release from, the number of swarmers can range from hundred to even thousands of insects being distributed.
+Depending upon the size of the colony that the swarmers are release from, the number of swarming termites can range from hundreds to even thousands of insects being distributed.
 The reason for such high number is survival.
 A large portion of the swarmers will not make landfall in an appropriate location for creating a new colony.

 What is the difference between a termite swarmer and a flying ant?